 The Musée de la Mode et du Textile, Cholet (France) : a singular attempt to create a children’s clothing collection in French museums

-Interviewed by the authors in September 2022, Dominique Zarini, curator of the Fashion and Textile Museum in Cholet (France) since 2010, provided further insight into the constitution and the development of a fairly recent collection of children’s clothes dated from the beginning of the 19th century onwards.
+Interviewed by the authors in September 2022, Dominique Zarini, curator of the Musée de la Mode et du Textile in Cholet (France) since 2010, provided further insight into the constitution and the development of a fairly recent collection of children’s clothes dated from the beginning of the 19th century onwards.
 Opened in 1995, this council museum, originally aimed at collecting the past of this area of 19th century textile industry.
 After the industry crisis of the 1980s, the region of Cholet specialized in children’s ready-to-wear and became the cradle of global childrenswear brands.
 To reflect this evolution and to connect with the industry and higher education specializing in this sector, as well as to rejuvenate a museum which wasn’t connected to the communities and lacked tourism appeal, the institution opened its collections to children’s fashion past and present.
 The developing collections, and the active programme of exhibitions, learning and publications, positioned the museum as the only French museum specializing in children’s fashion.

-To illustrate the history of childrenswear in the region, the museum has prioritized acquisitions from the local fashion industry from the 1960’s onwards.
+To illustrate the history of childrenswear in the region, the museum has prioritized acquisitions from the local fashion industry from the 1960s onwards.
 This consists mostly in prototypes created by reputable local brands such as Catimini, illustrating the creativity of contemporary children’s fashion.
 Acquisitions from well-established fashion designers, for example Jean-Pierre Bretaudeau, creator of the cutting-edge label Trotinette add to this collection.

-This particular approach to fashion from the lens of the retail and creators, is completed by a collection of more than 200 pieces coming from the stock of the warehouse “Au bon coin” in Saint-Etienne (France), left unsold since 1900.
+This particular approach to fashion from the lens of the retail and creators, is completed by a collection of more than 200 pieces coming from the stock of the warehouse “Au bon coin” in Saint-Étienne (France), left unsold since 1900.
 The constraints of such collections, despite the fact that they illustrate beautifully the history of children’s fashion through pristine outfits, is precisely that they consist of unworn garments: why have they not been purchased?
 Is it because of over-production of this type of items?
 Is it because they didn’t meet the taste of the time?
 Regarding the prototypes from the fashion industry, is it because of not being final garments which explains why they have been kept off the market and therefore away from potential purchase opportunities?
 The fact that they have not been worn also means that they do not hold the usual wear and tear documenting the way children appropriate, move in and use these garments.
 However, archives from the retail industry, for example sales catalogues, can contribute to the contextualization of these clothes.
 Finally, as with British children’s collections (with the exception of Mr Straw’s House), these acquisitions contribute to the creation of a history of children’s fashion design, but don’t put sufficient emphasis on children’s everyday clothes.

 To mitigate this limitation, the museum has completed this unusual collection with donations from individuals, with careful attention to gathering their narratives.
 The complete wardrobes of children or siblings, spread over generations, supported by the stories and photographs documenting them, contribute to the unique aspect of the collections.
 However, these collections come mostly from wealthy families who have had the luxury to collect and keep these items in the attics of their bourgeois properties.